 Much has changed over the past decade - additional hurricanes have ravaged our coast; we experienced the Deepwater Horizon Oil Spill, the worst environmental disaster in the history of our country; new funding sources are now available; and sea level rise projections have dramatically increased.
-What has not changed is the state's commitment to identify and prioritize projects that build and maintain land and reduce risk to our communities while balancing the diverse objectives of the master plan - provide flood protection, use of natural processes, build/maintain habitat for commercial and recreational activities, sustain our unique cultural heritage, and support our working coast.
+What has not changed is the state's commitment to identify and prioritize projects that build and maintain land and reduce risk to our communities while balancing the diverse objectives of the master plan provide flood protection, use of natural processes, build/maintain habitat for commercial and recreational activities, sustain our unique cultural heritage, and support our working coast.
 That groundwork was laid in 2007, refined and focused in 2012, and for 2017, we are building on those previous efforts to make sure our available funding is invested in projects that pay off now and also provide hope for our children and grandchildren.

 Our Long-Term View.
 The master plan is focused on a long-term view and is a vehicle for coordinating Louisiana's local, state, and federal level responses to land loss and potential threats from hurricanes and surge events.
-The master plan provides a list of projects that build/maintain land and reduce risk to our communities that will be refined, planned, engineered and designed, constructed, operated, and monitored.
+The master plan provides a list Francisco Bay Delta, to name a few, as they work of projects that build/maintain land and reduce risk to develop and implement adaptation strategies to our communities that will be refined, planned, specific to their respective regions. engineered and designed, constructed, operated, Our Mission.
+CPRA's mandate is to develop, and monitored.

-Louisiana is not alone.
-If the latest "worst-case" scenarios for sea level rise produced by the scientific organizations participating in the United States' National Climate Assessment prove to be accurate, then coastal communities around the world will face tremendous risks.
-The approach we have established and the technical tools we have built to develop our master plan can be used as a framework to assist places like New York City, Miami, and the San
+implement, and enforce a comprehensive protection Louisiana is not alone.
+If the latest "worst-case" and restoration master plan for coastal Louisiana.
+In scenarios for sea level rise produced by the scientific partnership with all levels of government (including organizations participating in the United States' local levee districts) and other stakeholders, CPRA National Climate Assessment prove to be accurate, is working to ensure that the Louisiana coast then coastal communities around the world will face supports our communities, the nation's critical tremendous risks.
+The approach we have established energy infrastructure, and our bountiful natural and the technical tools we have built to develop resources for generations to come by securing our master plan can be used as a framework to funding, improving flood risk reduction, and creating assist places like New York City, Miami, and the San and maintaining wetland and habitat.